Frequently Asked Questions

 If you are late for your therapy I cannot extend your hour.

-I am happy to do home visits but only for people who for good reasons cannot leave their home.
-This includes genuine childcare difficulties, disability or if you are extremely high profile, in order to maintain confidentiality.
-Session rules still apply: it must be quiet, private, confidential with no interruptions.
+I am happy to do home visits if you cannot travel due to disability.
 There will be a small charge for any location of more than 5 miles journey.

-Appointments: 9 am to 8.00 pm Monday to Friday.
-No weekends.
+Appointments: 9 am to 5 pm Monday to Friday only.

 'A big thankyou - I can't tell you how much it helped.
 I feel happier than I have felt in a very long time and more importantly I am not scared to tell people how I feel anymore.
 I am optimistic about life again and looking forward to every minute of what it has to offer.'C.W.